Sunday, March 11, 2018

 I know how many years

-Then we hung saw like ropes of swing.
+Then we hung saws like swings of rope

 Around your neck.